learn-co-curriculum/dsc-bias-variance-trade-off-lab/README.md

 ![png](index_files/index_40_1.png)

-##  Calculate the bias and variance for the train set.
+##  Calculate the bias and variance for the test set.

 ```python